daywiss/provable/README.md

 ##engine.next()
 This gets the next raw sha256 hash in the series and increments your hash index.
 Will throw an error if no more hashes are found.
 If hashes run out, then generate a new engine with a new seed.
 Do not reuse old seeds as you will generate predictable hashes.
-The clientSeed parameter is optional.
-If supplied the hash will be combined with clientSeed for more fairness. clientSeed, if provided, should be published with the hash when proving fairness.
+The publicSeed parameter is optional.
+If supplied the hash will be combined with publicSeed for more fairness. publicSeed, if provided, should be published with the hash when proving fairness.

 ```js
   //the next raw sha256 hash in the series.
 Update hash index and throws if no more hashes found.